Exawind/exawind-builder/doc/source/advanced.rst

    ### Example exawind-config.sh file
    #
-   # Note: these variables can be overridden within the build script
+   # Note: these variables can be overridden through the script in build directory
    #

    # Specify path to your own Spack install (if not in default location)